bots-garden/simplism/README.md

   --admin-spawn-token     string   Admin token to be authorized to spawn a new Simplism server
                                    Or use this environment variable: ADMIN_SPAWN_TOKEN
-                                   Use the /spawn endpoint to spawn a new Simplism server --store-mode.           bool     The current Simplism server exposes a store api to save data in a bbolt database Use the /store endpoint (see documentation)
+                                   Use the /spawn endpoint to spawn a new Simplism server --store-mode            bool     The current Simplism server exposes a store api to save data in a bbolt database Use the /store endpoint (see documentation)
                                    Default: false
+  --store-path            string   File path of the store db file
-  --admin-store-token     string   Admin token to be authorized to use the store API of a Simplism server
-                                   Or use this environment variable: ADMIN_STORE_TOKEN
+                                   Default: file path of the wasm file + file name + ".store.db" --admin-store-token     string   Admin token to be authorized to use the store API of a Simplism server Or use this environment variable: ADMIN_STORE_TOKEN --registry-mode         bool     The current Simplism server exposes a registry api to upload wasm files Use the /registry endpoint (see documentation)
+                                   Default: false
+  --registry-path         string   File path of the uploaded wasm files
+                                   Default: file path of the wasm file + "/registry" --admin-registry-token  string   Admin token to be authorized to use the registry API of a Simplism server Or use this environment variable: ADMIN_REGISTRY_TOKEN
 ```
 > *Remarks: look at the `./samples` directory*